RESOLVN/cep/ceps/2034/README.md

 ### What is a “Question Hint”

 A “Question Hint” is a generic term and a synonym for “learning aid”.
-The Hint section contained in the details card in the content module slide that a user can use for assistance on a question at the possible cost of point(s) or percentage value of points.
+The Hint section contained in the details card in the content module task that a user can use for assistance on a question at the possible cost of point(s) or percentage value of points.

 ### Requirements